 - Situational Training Exercises – These exercises allow us to learn and practice the different types of offensive operations and tactics used on the battlefield.

 - Rappelling – Through rappelling, we learn the proper use of knots and build confidence in our abilities to rappel.

 - Land Navigation – During land navigation exercises, we learn the ins and outs of map reading, as well as how to navigate from point to point with just a map and compass.

 - Combat Water Survival Test – This exercise allows us to test our abilities in the water during stressful situations.

 - Physical Fitness – We work on our physical fitness several days a week to ensure our bodies are in top shape to pass the Army Physical Fitness Test.

 - Formal Events – Military Balls or Dining In events bring everyone in the battalion together to have develop an appreciation for military customs and courtesies as well as have fun and build relationships outside of training.

-Army ROTC returned to MSUB during the Spring Semester of 2009 after a 15-year absence.
-Our program is a satellite of the Bobcat Battalion of Montana State University in Bozeman.
+Army ROTC returned to MSU Billings during the Spring Semester of 2009 after a 15-year absence.
+Our program is a detachment of the Bobcat Battalion of Montana State University in Bozeman.
+We also incorporate cadets from Rocky Mountain College into our program as well.
 Since its return, the program has commissioned six new Lieutenants, two in 2011 and four more over the 2011-2012 school year.
 ROTC works with all 4-year college majors and degrees.
 The program simply requires enrolling in a few extra credits each semester, including classroom instruction, weekly training labs, and physical exercise training.